Whitford Worldwide is committed to preserving the privacy of the users of this website and all individuals who provide information to us.

 How do we protect the personal information you provide to us?

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, accessed or used in an unauthorised way, altered or disclosed.
+We have put in place appropriate security measures to prevent your personal data from being accidentally lost, accessed or used in an unauthorized way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to confidentiality agreements.

 The site uses reasonable security procedures to maintain the confidentiality of the information you provide.
 However, as the Internet is an open public facility, no security measures are guaranteed.